elizg/employee-management-system/README.md

 Employee Management System (EMS) software created with Java tested with JUnit

 Problem Statement:
-Create an Employee Management System (EMS) for a company The EMS should be able to:
+Create an Employee Management System (EMS) for a company.
+The EMS should be able to:
 - Add new Employees
 - Update Employee information
 - Remove Employees